Components inputs

 dataBinding

-- field (string, required) – Field/column name in data source to bind to (should match column name in database table).
+• field (string, required): Field/column name in the data source to bind to (should match the database column name).

 Best Practices

-- Group related Input fields in Grid or Flex for professional multi‑column layouts
+• CRITICAL: Group related Input fields in Grid or Flex for professional multi‑column layouts.

 Common Mistakes